mwganson/DynamicData/README.md

 To use this feature, select your dd object and one or more sketches to be imported, then invoke the command either from the menu or the toolbar.
 New properties of type `Length` will be added to the dd object for each named constraint found except `Angle` type will be used for `Angle` constraint types.

 **Care should be taken if the constraint uses the expression engine because only the value of the expression is used, not the expression itself, which could be a formula or a reference to some other constraint, property, or spreadsheet alias.**  For example, suppose you have a constraint named `radius` with an expression `Sketch.length*2` with a value of 2.75mm.
-This would create a new property in the dd object named `ddSketchRadius` with a value of 2.75mm and the constraint is now set to `dd.ddSketchRadius`.
-The upshot of this is if you change the value of the `Sketch.length` constraint the `ddSketchRadius` property is NOT updated.
-In such cases you should alter the value of the `ddSketchRadius` property so that it once again references that length property, presumably now called `ddSketchLength`.
+This would create a new property in the dd object named `radius` with a value of 2.75mm and the constraint is now set to `dd.radius`.
+The upshot of this is if you change the value of the `Sketch.length` constraint the `radius` property is **NOT** updated.
+In such cases you should alter the value of the `radius` property so that it once again references that length property, presumably now called `length`.

-This operation can now be partially undone (as of version 1.40).
-If you use FreeCAD's Undo toolbar icon (or CTRL+Z on Windows) the sketch will be reset back to its former state before the import, but the newly created dd property objects will remain.
-The new properties will not reference anything else and will not be reference by anything else, but the Undo operation does not delete properties.
-It is suggested to make a backup copy of your .FCStd file before using this feature.
+This operation can be undone with FreeCAD's Undo toolbar icon (or CTRL+Z on Windows) the sketch will be reset back to its former state before the import, and the newly created dd property objects will be removed.
+It is suggested to save your file before using this feature, and then carefully ensure you are satisfied with the import before saving again.

 ### Copy Property
 ![CopyProperty icon](Resources/icons/CopyProperty.svg)

-**New feature in version 1.5**: Now you can parametrically link a copied or set property.
-Then when the source property changes, the copy will parametrically change with it.
-You can still choose the non-parametric copy when setting/copying.
-The parametric link can also be broken later using the Set/Copy command.
-For some property types breaking the parametric link is trivial enough to do it manually, but for other types, such as Placement, it can be very tedious to do it manually.

-Copy a property from one object to another or within the same dd object.
-Properties can only be copied to a dd object, but the source can be a non-dd object or a dd object (including copies from within the same dd object).
-Can also be used to set the value of an existing property rather than creating a new property.
-To use, just select the object containing the original property to be copied and the dd object that will contain the new property, then click the Copy Property icon.
-You will be guided through the process with a series of dialogs.

-One potential application for this feature is to make copies of placement properties.
-These copies can then be used to easily set the original objects Placement property to any of the values held by any of the placement copies.
-For example, your model might include a lever that can be in any of 3 positions, say forward, neutral, and reverse.
-Move it to the forward position, and then make a copy of the placement.
-Move it to the neutral position, and do the same, ditto for the reverse position.
-Your dd object could contain 3 placement properties: `ddForward`, `ddNeutral`, and `ddReverse`.

-### Copy a property from another object to a dd object

-In this example we will copy a placement property from a Sphere to a dd object.
-Select the Sphere and the dd object in the tree view, and then click the Copy Property icon in the toolbar (or select via the menu).
-1. Select the Copy property from Sphere --> to dd (dd) option and click OK.
-2. You will be presented with a list of the properties available to be copied from the Sphere object, select the Placement property and click OK.
-3. Give the new property to be created a new name or just click OK to accept the default name chosen for you.
-(Note: if the new name you give conflicts with an existing property name in the dd object you will be prompted again for a new name, so if you see this multiple times it means there is a name conflict.)
+In previous versions this feature was a combination of a number of input dialog prompts, but has now been consolidated into a single dialog.
+Here is a screenshot of the new dialog.

 ![copy property example screenshot](Resources/media/copy_property_scr.png)

-### Set a property value

-The process for this is substantially the same as for copying a property except you will need to select an existing property in the target object to receive a new value rather than giving a name for a new property to be created.
-It is important to match the property types when trying to copy the value from one property to another or else the operation is likely to fail.
-(But note there are cases where it might work to copy a property value of one type to another property of a different type, for example, an Integer value can be copied to a Float property.)
-There is no error checking being done to prevent you from trying to copy a value from one property type to another, but once the from property is chosen, then when selecting the to property to receive the value the properties that are of the same type as the from property will be displayed at the top of the selection list for your convenience.

 ### Rename Property